PeterDrake/cs369/lessons/17_unsupervised_learning.md

 With extra time, work on assignments

 # For Next Time
-Read Géron, pp. 299-308 (chapter 10, stopping before The Multilayer Perceptron and Backpropagation)
+Read Géron, pp. 299-316 (chapter 10, stopping before Implementing MLPs with Keras)